Urology

 You will meet many different members of our nursing staff during your appointments to clinic.
 They work closely with your doctor and help prepare you for any examinations or tests you may have.
 They can offer advice, care and treatment on many problems associated with treatment such as radiotherapy skin reactions, open wounds and infections.

-Our pharmacies specialise in cancer drug treatment and support our medical and nursing staff in all aspects of chemotherapy and drug prescription.
-They can offer advice on any questions or concerns about your medications or chemotherapy and any effects they may have.
+Our pharmacies specialise in cancer drug treatment and support our medical and nursing staff in all aspects of drug delivery.
+They can offer advice on any questions or concerns about your medications and any side effects the treatments may have.
+They are also involved in assessing patients and prescribing treatment.

 Where will I be treated?

-We provide a service throughout the West of Scotland and specialist clinics for testicular and renal cancers are held in the Beatson West of Scotland Cancer Centre.
+We provide a service throughout different areas in the West of Scotland but specialist regional clinics for treating testicular and renal cancers are held in the Beatson West of Scotland Cancer Centre.

 We hold outpatient clinics in the following locations: